hardmaru/WorldModelsExperiments/carracing/README.md

 `python train.py`

 You can monitor progress using the `plot_training_progress.ipynb` notebook which loads the `log` files being generated.
-After 200 generations (or around 4 days), it should be enough to get around a score of 890.
-To get 900+ it might take weeks (who said it was easy? :).
 You can test the model by running:

 `python model.py norender log/carracing.cma.16.64.best.json`